Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Analysing evaluation games

-\begin{proof} (Sketch) Let $c=({\bf E},q,T,n,x)$ be a configuration (for an \emph{unbounded} game, so no timer is listed).
-Suppose that $(\vrf,q,\Phi,T)$ is not a winning location for Eloise.
-Then she wants to stay as the seeker until the truth function is modified to $T'$ so that $T'$ makes $\Phi$ true.
+\begin{proof} We give a detailed sketch of proof.
+Let $c=({\bf E},q,T,n,x)$ be a configuration (for an \emph{unbounded} game, so no timer is listed).
+Suppose that exit location $(\vrf,q,\Phi,T)$ is not a winning location for Eloise.
+Then she wants to stay as the seeker until the truth function is modified to $T'$ that makes $\Phi$ true.
 Since $T$ is updated state-wise, it is not beneficial for Eloise to go in loops such that $T$ is not updated.
 Hence, if Eloise has a winning strategy from $c$, then she has a winning strategy in which $T$ is updated at least once every $|\St|$ rounds.
-Since $T$ can be updated at most $|\mathit{At}(\Phi)|$ times, we see that a timer greater than $k:=|\St|\cdot|\mathit{At}(\Phi)|$ is not needed. \end{proof}
+Since $T$ can be updated at most $|\mathit{At}(\Phi)|$ times, we see that a timer greater than $k =|\St|\cdot|\mathit{At}(\Phi)|$ is not needed. \end{proof}

 \aamasp{ }